arifszn/find-me/README.md

   <img src="https://img.shields.io/badge/react.js-blue" alt="laravel 8.40">
 </p>

-Face recognition app made with face-api.js and React.
+Face recognition app built with face-api.js and React.
 It demonstrates the usage of face-api.js which is a JavaScript API for face detection and face recognition in the browser.

 ## Demo